 Thus, while innovative technologies like Artificial Intelligence (AI) have potential to improve our ability to handle large volumes of data and spot anomalies, our team believes the future of cybersecurity encompasses more than just a one-time installation of a new set of tools.
 Instead, ensuring cybersecurity for customers revolves around establishing the right combinations of physical protection, quality assurance, compliance and team solidarity to overcome present and future cyber dangers.
-In this blog, we define how we excel at this and maintain constant vigilance against crippling damage.
+In this article, we define how we excel at this and maintain constant vigilance against crippling damage.

 For us, cybersecurity starts with the basic components of physically protecting a data center with perimeter fences and gates as well as controlling employee and visitor access with monitored portals.
 Other vital components of physical security include the following:

 - 24/7 video surveillance of all areas of our facilities with an appropriate archive of footage

 - Multi-factor access control involving key cards, locks and biometric authentication, with the ability to add such protection incrementally

 - Required presentation of government-issued photo ID for all visitors

 - Secure areas within the center for employee meetings

 Of course, for full effect, these protective measures need to be coupled with a data center operator, like Stream, who places a strong emphasis on ensuring full compliance with a host of standards and regularly-updated operational certifications for staff members.